+Soil Type

-Soil Type Atlantic PIRI has validated two default soil types, coarse-grained soil and fine-grained soil.
+Atlantic PIRI has validated two default soil types, coarse-grained soil and fine-grained soil.
 Selection of coarse-grained soil type can be made based on observation and does not have to be validated by grain size analysis.
 Selection of the fine-grained soil type requires confirmation through grain size analysis.
-Use of the other soil types in the Tool Kit requires additional rationale to support the associated soil characteristic values.
-Default soil vapour permeability (kv) values of 10-8 cm2 are not suitable for coarse sands and gravels, if encountered.
-More appropriate kv values for these soil types are 10-7 or 10-6 cm2.
+Use of the other soil types in the Toolkit requires additional rationale to support the associated soil characteristic values.
+Default soil vapour permeability (kv) values of 10-8 cm are not suitable for coarse sands and gravels, if encountered.
+More appropriate kv values for these soil types are 10-7 or 10-6 cm and therefore, presence of coarse sands and gravels precludes the use of the Tier I RBSLs and PSSLs.